Kaapiii/elk-docker-local/README.md

 ## Credits

-Many parts of the stack were taken form here: https://github.com/elkninja/elastic-stack-docker-part-one
+The main parts of the stack were taken from here: https://github.com/elkninja/elastic-stack-docker-part-one I've reduced the complexity of the original stack to the minimal required components.